deeptools/pyGenomeTracks/docs/content/installation.rst

 Command line installation without ``pip``
 -------------------------------------------

-You are highly recommended to use `pip` rather than these more complicated steps.
+You are highly recommended to use `conda install` rather than the following complicated steps.

 1. Install the requirements listed above in the "requirements" section.
 This is done automatically by `pip`.